 The Center for Sustainable Energy notes that the average residential size system (5kW) costs between $3 and $5 per watt generated, or $15,000 to $25,000, before tax credits and incentives.

 You can get a custom proposal for your home solar panels by completing the form below.
 We’ll connect you with Freedom Solar Power, the number one SunPower dealer in Texas.
 They’ll contact you to schedule an appointment.
 Then an energy consultant will meet with you virtually or at your home.
 You’ll ge ta custom proposal with system size, design, cost, financing and estimated electricity bill savings.

 Is Solar Energy Worth It For My Home?

 Where you live determines the cost of electricity, which is a big factor in calculating your return on investment.
 It also determines the amount of incentives available, like tax credits and rebates.
-And lastly, where you live determines whether you can sell excess power back to the electrical grid (known as “net metering”), or sell Solar Renewable Energy Certificates.
+And lastly, where you live determines whether you can sell excess power back to the electrical grid (known as “net metering”).

 Time needed: 5 minutes.